ipfs-inactive/blog/src/10-ipfs-0-4-0-released/index.md

 of new functionality, performance speedups, and stability fixes that make this the best version of IPFS to date.

-This release also includes performance and usability improvements to IPNS, the IPFS way to do mutable data.
-IPNS uses keypair encryption to allow users to point a pubkeyhash to an ipfs object in a way that is crytographically verifiable.
+This release also includes performance and usability improvements to IPNS, which is IPFS's mutability layer.
+IPNS creates a link from an IPFS node's public key to the hash of an arbitrary objects hash, in a way that is cryptographically verifiable.
+We call this "publishing" a hash, and you can try it out using the `ipfs publish` command.
 By allowing users to change what the pubkeyhash points to, this provides users with a single hash they can give to users to get the latest version of their data.
 This creates a seamless way to use IPFS to verify content, and to distribute content via trustless nodes in a smart, safe way.
 This brings IPFS closer to the goal of being a global filesystem of data, that can allow everyone in the world to help serve the world's data in a way that enriches and empowers everyone.

 ## How to upgrade

-Depending on how you initially installed ipfs, there are several ways to upgrade.
-If you installed ipfs with a pre-built binary, you can either head over to [dist.ipfs.io](https://dist.ipfs.io/#go-ipfs) and grab the latest version from there.
+Depending on how you initially installed IPFS, there are several ways to upgrade.
+If you installed IPFS with a pre-built binary, you can either head over to [dist.ipfs.io](https://dist.ipfs.io/#go-ipfs) and grab the latest version from there.
 Or alternatively, from the same page you can grab the `ipfs-update` binary, and use it to perform the upgrade for you.
-If you installed from source, you can simply update your git repo to the `v0.4.0` tag and run `make install`.
+If you installed from source, you can simply update your git repo to the `v0.4.0` tag, run `make toolkit_upgrade && make install`.

 So please upgrade your IPFS nodes as soon as you can, so you can take advantage of the improvements!